IPAMS/IDSimPy/docs/usersguide/trajectory.rst

     [ 4.42521385e-04 -3.25540517e-04 -2.27704595e-06 ... -1.75142908e-04
         4.18572658e-04 -3.89383291e-04]]]

-The exact type and shape of ``positions`` depends on the type of the Trajectory.
+The exact type and shape of :py:attr:`positions` depends on the type of the Trajectory.

 --------------------------------
 Static vs. variable Trajectories